mooz/xkeysnail/README.md

     # Add your user to input group if you don't want to run xkeysnail
     # with sudo (log out and log in again to apply group change)
     sudo usermod -a -G input $USER

+    # If you plan to compile from source
+    sudo dnf install python3-devel

 ### From source